zeeshank1/system-design-digest/fundamentals.md

 ### 8. **Monitoring and Logging**
    - **Metrics Collection**: Use monitoring tools like Prometheus, and Datadog.
    - **Centralized Logging**: Elasticsearch, Logstash, and Kibana (ELK).

+### 8. Monitoring and Logging

+#### Metrics Collection
+- **Key Metrics:**
+  Track CPU/memory usage, response times, error rates, and throughput.
+- **Tools:**
+  Use Prometheus, Datadog, or New Relic to collect and analyze performance data.
+- **Dashboards:**
+  Visualize key metrics in real-time with dashboards like Grafana.

+#### Centralized Logging
+- **Log Aggregation:**
+  Collect logs from various services into a central repository.
+- **Tools:**
+  Implement ELK/EFK stacks (Elasticsearch, Logstash/Fluentd, Kibana) for efficient log management.
+- **Benefits:**
+  Facilitates easier troubleshooting, audit trails, and compliance verification.

+#### Distributed Tracing
+- **Purpose:**
+  Trace requests as they flow through multiple services to identify bottlenecks and latency issues.
+- **Tools:**
+  Use Jaeger, Zipkin, or OpenTelemetry to correlate logs and performance metrics.
+- **Best Practices:**
+  Tag and track critical transactions for end-to-end visibility.

+#### Alerting and Incident Management
+- **Automated Alerts:**
+  Configure alerts for critical thresholds (e.g., high error rates, increased latency).
+- **Incident Response:**
+  Use tools like PagerDuty or Opsgenie to notify the right teams and ensure timely resolution.
+- **Post-Mortems:**
+  Analyze incidents post-resolution to improve future system resilience.

+---

 ### 9. **High Availability**
    - **Multi-Region Deployment**: Geographically distributed data centers.